 Sell the Business and Move On

-If there’s no agreement to reach, the best option may be to sell it, split the proceeds, and move on.
+If there’s no way you can reach an agreement, the best option may be to sell it, split the proceeds, and move on.

 This comes with its own set of drawbacks.
 How much a company sells for, if it sells at all, depends on what business you’re in, your location, demand, competition, and much more.

 Only a fraction of small businesses actually sell on an open market.
-You may only be able to liquidate any merchandise, equipment, or corporate assets and wind up taking a substantial loss.
+You may only be able to liquidate any merchandise, equipment, or corporate assets and take a substantial loss.

 Related Reading: Rebuilding Finances And Protecting Your Credit Score After Divorce